Moody's Ratings

-Moody's was founded by John Moody in 1909 to produce manuals of statistics related to stocks and bonds and bond ratings.
+Moody's was founded by John Moody in 1909, to produce manuals of statistics related to stocks and bonds and bond ratings.
 In 1975, the company was identified as a Nationally Recognized Statistical Rating Organization (NRSRO) by the U.S. Securities and Exchange Commission.
 Following several decades of ownership by Dun & Bradstreet, Moody's Investors Service became a separate company in 2000.
 Moody's Corporation was established as a holding company.
+On March 6, 2024, Moody's Investors Service was renamed to Moody's Ratings.